David Canfield Smith: Stanford University

 In 1967, he began pursuing his Ph.D. in computer science at Stanford University.
 He joined the Stanford Artificial Intelligence Laboratory (SAIL).
 Following Feigenbaum and Feldman, Smith wanted to make a computer able to learn.
 His thought was that if a computer could learn, then it could apply that ability to the task of learning itself, and thus learn how to learn better.
 After a few iterations, it should become an expert learner.
 At that point people could apply it to some of the thorny problems of human civilization, and real scientific progress could be made.
 However progress was slow in AI and would remain slow for the rest of the century, due to the underpowered computers of the day.
 It wasn’t until the turn of the century that computers finally became powerful enough for artificial neural networks (ANNs) to reach their potential.
-ANNs are the source of the current renaissance in AI.
-The only question is are they going to become too powerful and supplant humans as the dominant species on Earth?

 In the meantime, Smith was becoming disillusioned with AI.
 He turned to Alan Kay, an assistant professor in computer science at Stanford who also worked in the AI lab, for help.
-One day Kay said one of the most consequential stetements in Smith’s life.
+One day Kay said one of the most consequential statements in Smith’s life.
 Kay said, “I don’t want to make a smarter computer; I want to use computers to make people smarter.”
 This was an epiphany for Smith.
 “I want to do that too!” he thought.
 He asked Kay to be his thesis advisor, and Kay agreed.
 In their first meeting to discuss the thesis (an ill-formed desire to do computer programming visually), Kay handed Smith a stack of books on art and philosophy, including Visual Thinking by Rudolf Arnheim, The Act of Creation by Arthur Koestler, Art and Illusion by Ernst Gombrich, and The Psychology of Invention in the Mathematical Field by Jacques Hadamard.
 This surprised Smith a great deal, since he had been expecting books on algorithms and data structures, programming language design, compiler construction techniques, etc. But Kay believed that ideas outside of computer science were essential to advance the field.
 Smith was baffled by this at first.
 Now he realizes that those books have been the most important ones in his career; he has referred to them repeatedly, and they have guided his thinking ever since.

 Smith completed his Ph.D. in 1975.